marceloafs42/minesweeper/README.md

 # minesweeper
 Little minesweeper solver that I made in cpp.
 The idea was to try to estimate how frequent it is to depend on your luck.
-It is not 100% finished.